KxSystems/arrowkdb/docs/reference.md

 1.  returns generic null

 The kdb+ list type is mapped to an Arrow datatype as described [here](#inferreddatatypes).

-Supported options:

-- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
-Long, default 0.

 ??? warning "For debugging use only"